Connection lost. Please refresh the page.

 Longus capitis muscle

-The Longus capitis muscle originates at the anterior tubercles of the transverse processes of the 3rd to 6th cervical vertebrae and inserts at the basilar part of the occipital bone.
-It is innervated by branches of the cervical plexus.
+The longus capitis originates as four small straps from the anterior tubercles of the transverse processes of the 3rd to 6th cervical vertebrae and inserts as a single broad muscle belly at the basilar part of the occipital bone.

 Longus colli muscle